About the monitoring scheme

 How do I get my records to you?

 By registering your walk with us online here and inputting your records under the ‘Butterfly Monitoring’ -> ‘My Butterfly Walks’ section of your online account.
 The full details of how to do this can be found here.
-Alternatively, you can download and print out (or we can post them out to you) a Butterfly Monitoring Scheme Recording Sheet, fill one out each week you walk and post them to us.

 The white butterflies are difficult to identify – how do I record them?